Judy Justice

-Judy Justice is an American arbitration-based reality court show presided over by former Manhattan Family Court Judge Judith Sheindlin.
-Judy Justice is both a spin-off and continuation of courtroom series Judge Judy (1996–2021).
+Judy Justice is an American arbitration-based reality court show presided over by former Manhattan Family Court judge Judith Sheindlin.
+Judy Justice is both a spin-off and continuation of the courtroom series Judge Judy (1996–2021).
 The show features Sheindlin adjudicating real-life small-claims disputes within a simulated courtroom set.
 Prior to the proceedings, all involved parties sign arbitration contracts agreeing to abide by Sheindlin's ruling.

 Judy Justice premiered on November 1, 2021.
-The court show's first four episodes were released on its premiere date, while typically only one new episode airs for each weekday.
+The show's first four episodes were released on its premiere date, while typically only one new episode is released each weekday.

-The series was released on IMDb TV (later rebranded to Amazon Freevee after the first season), is produced by Amazon MGM Studios, and is the first standard courtroom series to broadcast new episodes exclusively through a streaming service.
+The series was released on IMDb TV, later rebranded as Amazon Freevee after the first season.
+It is produced by Amazon MGM Studios, and is the first standard courtroom series to release new episodes exclusively through a streaming service.

-While Judge Judy reruns vastly outperformed Judy Justice in its first season, Judy Justice ranked as the number 1 original program on IMDb TV.
+While Judge Judy reruns vastly outperformed Judy Justice in its first season, Judy Justice ranked as the #1 original program on IMDb TV.
 In addition, Judy Justice received a Daytime Emmy Award for Outstanding Legal/Courtroom Program following its first season.

-Towards the end of its first season, Judy Justice was renewed by Amazon for a second season, which premiered with four episodes on November 7, 2022.
-In January 2024 it was announced that re-runs of the airs would begin airing in syndication in fall 2024.
+On September 9, 2026, Sheindlin announced that she would conclude her television career following the October 22, 2026 finale of Judy Justice (4 seasons, 2021–2026), concluding her 30 years in television as a courtroom jurist.
+As part of the transition, she announced passing the baton on to her son, Adam Levy, who began his new court show Adam's Law on September 14, 2026.